hamidatb/NeuroTune/README.md

 Explore the insights behind NeuroTune's advanced models:

 ### **Mood Detection Model (KAN)**
-- The **KAN (Keras Artificial Neural) network** was trained using EEG data from the Muse S device, enabling precise mood classification.
+- The **KAN (Kolmogorov-Arnold Network)** was trained using EEG data from the Muse S device, enabling precise mood classification.
 - Below are some visualizations showcasing the training process, validation accuracy, and model architecture:

 ###### **Relative BrainWave Types for Moods**